Home: We dream about it, cry about it, even write songs about it.

 If it leaves much to be desired?
 Tastes like cardboard?
 It’s going to get old quick.

 Of course, nothing’s going to taste like Mom’s made-from-scratch mashed potatoes.
 But it doesn’t mean she has to suffer through eating sawdust.
 So ask to see the menu and be sure to schedule a time to eat it yourself.

 #3 Count on Me Like 1,2,3 I’ll Be There

 Is the Facility Licensed and Equipped to Care for YOUR Mom’s Struggles?

-You want a facility that’s going to focus on what your mom needs.
+You want an assisted living facility that’s going to focus on what your mom needs.

 And just because the place you’re looking at is the absolute best place for Peggy Sue’s Uncle Ned, it doesn’t mean it’s the best place for your momma.